 Dean David Neelands

-W. David Neelands has been Dean of Divinity and Margaret E. Fleck Professor of Anglican Studies of the Faculty of Divinity of Trinity College since July 1, 2002.
+W. David Neelands has been Dean of Divinity and Margaret E. Fleck Chair of Anglican Studies of the Faculty of Divinity of Trinity College since July 1, 2002.

 He is an Anglican priest who has been an interim minister in a number of parishes in the Diocese of Toronto.
 He is an honorary canon of St. James Cathedral, an honorary assistant priest of St. Thomas’s parish, and interim priest-in-charge of St. Stephen’s parish.